YakZhang/MigratePro/README.md

 ## Overview
-Stage-1/ contains the source code for the first stage Stage-2/ contains the source code for the second stage Other/ contains the detailed results in the paper due to space limit.
+Stage-1 contains the source code for the first stage.

+Stage-2 contains the source code for the second stage.

+Other contains the detailed results in the paper due to space limit.